ice09/fractal-circles-integration/README.md

 # Fractal Circles Integration Demo Setup
-These instructions help to create a demo setup for the Fractal-Circles-Integration with the Authentication part mocked by Keycloak.
+These instructions help to create a demo setup for the Fractal-Circles-Integration.
 The prototypical demo should be used to clarify open questions between Fractal and Circles.

 ## Authorization Grant Flow Call Sequence

+The sequence below documents a Keycloak Mock for the Fractal OAuth2 Flow, however this demo uses the actual Fractal staging test environment.
+The flow itself is the same for both demos.

 ![flow](https://drive.google.com/uc?export=view&id=19DZx6dloY_LGnqKnw5k2yVyrFOyC8i9e)

 ## Start Authorization Grant Flow with Authentication URL